 This is THE book about code breaking.
 Very concise, very inclusive, and easy to read.
 Good references for those who would make codes, too, like Kryptos.

-Ed Scheidt, Chairman of CIA Cryptographic Center (ret)
+Ed Scheidt, CIA

 Riveting.
 Dunin and Schmeh show us that we each have our own inner codebreaker yearning to be set free.
 Codebreaking isn’t just for super-geniuses with supercomputers, it’s something we were all born to do.

 Mike Godwin, creator of Godwin’s Law, former general counsel, Wikimedia Foundation

 Whitfield Diffie, Turing Laureate, creator of public-key cryptography

 Exciting, challenging, mysterious, this is the book on cryptography that you must have.
 If you are not yet addicted to cryptography, this book will get you addicted.
 Read and enjoy!

 Jared Diamond, Pulitzer Prize-winning author of Guns, Germs and Steel; Collapse; and other international bestsellers